Lands for Parks, Public Amenities and Municipal Reserves

 Exemptions from the municipal reserve requirement are made for:

-• single agricultural lots;
+- Large agricultural lots;

-• public use; and
+- Parcels for public use; and

-Cash-in-Lieu for Municipal Reserve
+Money-in-Lieu for Municipal Reserve

 Deferral of the Municipal Reserve Requirement